 The Foundation has multiple funds available for designated giving, please see the descriptions below.
 North Dakota provides significant tax credits and benefits for individuals and businesses for giving to Friends of Shiloh Foundation.
 Please consult your tax advisor to determine how this can benefit your giving.

-The chart above is current as of Spring 2021.
+The chart above is current as of February 2022.
 The yearly disbursement is based on 4% distribution.

 “The greatest legacy one can pass on to one's children and grandchildren is not money or other material things accumulated in one's life, but rather a legacy of character and faith. “ Billy Graham